FACTS ABOUT SALT FREE “WATER SOFTENERS”

 As a company that has been in the water treatment business since 1989, we have seen and are presented with new technologies all of the time.
 The ones we feel have merit we test in-house and in the field before offering these products to our customers as viable solutions to their water quality issues.
 If we were presented with a Salt Free water softener that we believed would work in Massachusetts, New Hampshire or anywhere our customers are located, we would add the product to our warehouse.
 To date, we have not seen such a product.

-Formed in 1989, H2O Care, Inc. is an established Massachusetts based water treatment company with over 10,000 installations in New England, with offices in Hudson, MA, Middleton, MA and a service depot in Plymouth, MA.
-The company has been published multiple times in Water Technology Magazine on various water contaminant issues.
-See our publications section at our website http://www.h2ocare.com.
+Formed in 1989, H2O Care, Inc. is an established regional based water treatment company with over 10,000 installations in New England, with offices in Hudson, MA, Middleton, MA and a service depot in Plymouth, MA.
+The company has been published multiple times in Water Technology Magazines on various water contaminant issues.
+See our publications section at http://www.h2ocare/pub.
 Email us at firstname.lastname@example.org or call us at 800-539-1100.